PoliticalGraveyard.com

 DUMMER (Soundex D560) — See also DEMMER, DRUMMER, DUMEYER, DUMM, DUMMANN, DUMMIT, DUMMITT.

 Dummer, Henry E. — of Cass County, Ill.
-Delegate to Illinois state constitutional convention Cass County, 1847.
+Delegate to Illinois state constitutional convention from Cass County, 1847.
 Burial location unknown.

 Dummer, Phineas C. — of Jersey City, Hudson County, N.J.
 Mayor of Jersey City, N.J., 1844-48.
 Burial location unknown.